-The Family Educational Rights and Privacy Act of 1974 (FERPA) was designed to protect the privacy of educational records and to establish the rights of students to inspect and review their educational records.
-The original intent of this legislation was to keep elementary and high school records private and to give parents access to their child’s school records.
+The Family Educational Rights and Privacy Act of 1974 (FERPA) protects educational records privacy.
+It also establishes the rights of students to inspect and review their educational records.
+Originally, it kept elementary and high school records private for parents.

-Once a student turns eighteen, or attends school beyond secondary school, the rights of access to the student’s records transfer to the student.
-This means that all academic information regarding your college student goes directly to the student unless they give specific, written permission to release that information to someone else.
-The exception to this law occurs if parents document in writing that the student is still claimed as a dependent for income tax purposes.
-The college may require you to submit your most recent tax forms in order to support this claim.
+Once a student turns eighteen or attends a post secondary school, access rights to the student’s records transfer to the student.
+The rule applies unless the student gives specific, written permission to release academic information to someone else.
+The exception to this law occurs if parents document in writing that the student is claimed as a dependent for income tax purposes.
+The college may require you to submit your most recent tax forms to support this claim.

 What does FERPA mean for college parents?

-Generally FERPA rules mean that student academic information such as grades or academic standing (GPA, academic transcripts, academic warnings, academic probation, or discipline records) will be given to the student and not to the parents.
-College students are considered responsible adults who may determine who will receive information about them.
-College representatives are prohibited from discussing information about the student’s academic record with parents.
+Generally, FERPA rules insure student academic information such as grades or academic standing (GPA, academic transcripts, academic warnings, academic probation, or discipline records) are given to students instead of parents.
+College representatives can’t discuss the student’s academic record with parents.

-Most colleges have a waiver form which students can sign allowing records to be released to parents or college representatives, such as faculty members, to discuss records with parents.
+Most colleges have a waiver form students sign for releasing records to parents or college representatives such as faculty members.
 Your student may, or may not, wish to sign this release.

-College Parents of America has also created an easy to use form that you can download here.
+College Parents of America created an easy to use form that you can download here.
 As an alternative, parents may acquire power of attorney over their student as proof of FERPA consent.

-Without filing forms, do you have any way to find out your student’s grades?
+Without filing forms, how do find out your student’s grades?

-Because FERPA legislation prevents parents from finding out student grades and academic standing directly from the school, the best way to find out how your student is doing is to ask.
+Ask them.
 Sharing student academic information with parents is a family discussion issue rather than an institutional issue.
-Perhaps one of the benefits of the FERPA rule is an additional opportunity for parents to communicate with their college student about their expectations and the student’s responsibilities.
+Perhaps one of the benefits of the FERPA rule is an additional opportunity for a family chat about academic expectations and the student’s responsibilities.

-If your college student signs a waiver, does this mean that grades will automatically be sent to you?
+If your college student signs a waiver, are grades automatically sent to you?

 Do FERPA rules prevent college employees from seeing my student’s records?

-There are some individuals who will have access to your student’s records for professional reasons.
-School officials with legitimate educational interest may have access to records, as well as officials from another school where the student intends to enroll or state or local educational authorities for the purposes of auditing or evaluating an educational program or federal law related to the program.
-Directory information is less restricted.
-This includes information such as name, address, phone number, varsity sport played, e-mail, major, dates of attendance, degrees received, or enrollment status,.
+There are some individuals who have access to your student’s records for professional reasons.
+School officials with legitimate educational interest may access records.
+Legitimate educational interest also applies to transfer school employees or government employees auditing or evaluating the college.
+Directory information that is less restricted includes name, address, phone number, varsity sport played, e-mail, major, dates of attendance, degrees received, or enrollment status.

 Are there any exceptions to the restrictions limiting the release of student information?

 College parents often feel frustrated by FERPA regulations.
-College Parents of America recommends that all families discuss this topic and have a plan for dealing with student information.
-We hope our easy to use consent form is helpful to you.
+College Parents of America recommends families plan for dealing with student information, and we hope our easy to use consent form helps.

-Parents – particularly those that support students financially have a legitimate reason to access to student information.
-As college parents, we need to remember that college students are working toward increased independence and responsibility.
-Allowing them to determine who receives their academic information is a part of that growing independence.
+Request information sparingly.
+College students are working toward increased independence and responsibility.
+Not getting in the way of them determining who receives their academic information is part of their growing independence.
 Some students handle this responsibility wisely and some may struggle with it.
-As with many aspects of the college experience, increased communication between college parents and college students will make the experience go smoothly for everyone.
+As with many aspects of the college experience, increased communication between college parents and college students eases the experience go smoothly for everyone.